mvolkmann/blog/src/lua.md

 Primitive type conversions are supported by the `tonumber` and `tostring` functions.
-There are no builtin functions for converting a boolean to a number, a number to a boolean, or a string to a boolean.
+There are no built-in functions for converting a boolean to a number, a number to a boolean, or a string to a boolean.

 The only values treated as `false` in conditions are `false` and `nil`.